 - Air Fryer Grilled Cheese and Ham.
 Make your own spin on croque monsieur by layering on thinly sliced ham (extra delicious served with a fried egg on top!).

 - Air Fryer Grilled Cheese and Tomato.
 Thinly slice tomatoes, or use these Roasted Tomatoes, then lay them on a paper towel and pat dry (this will keep the grilled cheese from becoming watery).
 Add to the grilled cheese and air fry as directed.

 - Pesto Air Fryer Grilled Cheese.
-Instead of the grilled cheese “sauce”, spread the insides of your bread with pesto (my favorite is the Creamy Basil Pesto in my cookbook).
+Instead of the grilled cheese “sauce”, spread the insides of your bread with Basil Pesto.
 Use any combination of fontina, provolone, or gouda.

 - To Reheat.
 Grilled cheese is best enjoyed right away, but it can be re-toasted in the air fryer at 350 degrees F.